Updated: Oct 21

 Extracting pomegranate seeds:

 Here is a wonderful video from Pamela Salzman showing how to extract pomegranate seeds.

 It is easiest to cut the fruit in half or in quarters with a sharp knife and then immerse the various pieces in a bowl of water.
 One by one, break the pieces apart, bending the skin side of the pieces inside out, opening up the membranes and expelling the seeds into the bowl of water.
 The white membranes and skin will float to the top of the water, discard these, the seeds will remain on the bottom.
 Collect the seeds in a strainer.

 Juicing pomegranates: There are several ways to juice a pomegranate but keep in mind that the white membranes are very tannic and bitter and you may want to minimize its contribution to the final product.
 One way of juicing is to put all the seeds that were extracted (as above) in a blender, then strain the juice through a fine strainer.

-This is a wonderful recipe for an Autumn Harvest Salad from The True Food Kitchen Restaurant.
+This is a wonderful copy cat recipe from The True Food Kitchen Restaurant for their Autumn Harvest Salad.
 You will LOVE this, I promise!